wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-authd.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn how the ``wazuh-authd`` program can automatically add a Wazuh agent to a Wazuh manager and provide the key to the agent.
+  :description: Learn how the ``wazuh-authd`` program can automatically add a Wazuh agent to a Wazuh manager and provide the key to the agent in this section.

 .. _wazuh-authd: